iketiunn/tink_web_parser_test/README.md

-# 📑 tink web router parser
+# 📑 tink web router parser (under developing)

-Parse and export router information in order to:
+This is a experimental project to parse and export tink web router information in order to:
 1. transform to swagger specification
-2. deploy a swagger document site
+2. deploy a swagger document ui
+3. generate client sdk

 # Example
 ```